A Different Mardi Gras: How to Make Swedish Semlor

 - Powdered sugar

-2. In a bowl beat the egg and add in yeast, salt, sugar and milk mixture.
+2. In a bowl beat the egg and add in salt, sugar milk/butter mixture and yeast.
 Combine baking powder and flour and mix thoroughly.
 Cover the bowl and let rise for 30 minutes.

 3. Place dough on lightly floured surface and knead until smooth.
 Form into round balls and place on greased pan.
 Cover with tea towel and let rise until double the size.